deeenes/bioinfo-tools/README.md

     library known from its greate layout algorithms.
 -   http://kateto.net/network-visualization - In depth R network visualization
     tutorial including dynamic, interactive figures and animations, from Katya Ognyanova.
-Is worths to check out other nice materials [on the webpage.](http://kateto.net/)
+Is worth to check out other nice materials [on the webpage.](http://kateto.net/)

 ## Alternative network visualizations